 When students enroll in a Law course associated with the Certificate in Law, students are agreeing to write the final exam online in the BHSc Portal using Examity.
 The benefits of this are that students can complete the exam in own space using their own computer.

 Examity is an online proctoring solution that provides students with the flexibility to take exams remotely while ensuring a high standard of academic integrity.
 To ensure a successful exam experience, students are responsible for ensuring their computer meets the minimum computer requirements, as described on this website, OnQ course page and syllabus.
 Students also need to be located in an area with sufficient high-speed internet at the time of completing exam.
-Students will be given the opportunity to complete a practice exam in advance of the final exam.
-The purpose of the practice exam is to step students through the online exam process and subsequently troubleshoot any problems in advance of final exam.
+Students will be given the opportunity to complete a practice quiz in advance of the final exam.
+The purpose of the practice quiz is to step students through the online exam process and subsequently troubleshoot any problems in advance of final exam.

-Please be sure that your computer meets the following requirements needed for final exam:
+It is the student's responsibility to ensure their computer meets the following requirements needed for final exam: